smartcarecode/LearningJourney/README.md

 > 💬 _"Knowing the enemy is half the battle.
 Stay informed, stay protected."_

 ---
 # 🕳️ Methods of Infiltration

 Cybercriminals use many different methods to sneak malware into your device or network.
-These are called **infiltration methods**, and they often take advantage of human mistakes, old software, or weak security settings.
+These are called **infiltration methods**, and they often take advantage of human mistakes, outdated software, or weak security settings.

 Understanding these methods will help you stay safe online.